-What to do if you get another nosebleed:
+What to do if you get a nose bleed:

 If this does not stop bleeding, you may consider these additional steps:

-- Place cotton ball or nasal tampons/nasal plugs in the nostril that is bleeding.
+- Place a cotton ball or nasal tampons/nasal plugs in the nostril that is bleeding.

-- Spray Afrin (oxymetazoline), a topical nasal decongestant spray, in the nose or on a cotton ball and place the soaked cotton ball in the nose.
+- Spray Afrin* (oxymetazoline), a topical nasal decongestant spray, is in the nose or a cotton ball.
+Place the soaked cotton ball in the nose.
 This helps to slow nasal bleeding.
 This is available over the counter at any pharmacy.

 - Apply a cold compress or ice pack to the bridge of your nose.
 This can help the blood vessels constrict and slow the bleeding.